Table of Contents

 Moreover, stunning jewelry photos mean that your consumers see the details of what they’re purchasing even without reading the product description.
 Jewelry is difficult to photograph because it is normally small.
 You always need to get closer to your subject to draw your consumers in and for your jewelry photos to be fit to be listed on those online marketplaces.
 To solve this, ensure that you have the right lenses for closer focusing distances and to capture more details.

-Perhaps the most important advice — Take jewelry photos regularly.
+Perhaps the most important advice is—take jewelry photos regularly.
 Take hundreds of them and don’t give up when you don’t get a perfect outcome after a few tries.
 Jewelry is a challenging subject, but you got to take a few bad ones before you get to the successful ones.

 How to Photograph Jewelry with Smartphones and the GemLightbox

-The GemLightbox, as shown in the video above, is an all-in-one jewelry photography and video solution that lets you photograph jewelry photos and 360 videos in just one click using your smartphones.
-It is simple, user-friendly, and convenient; thereby, effortlessly ticking all the boxes when it comes to jewelry photography solution.
+The GemLightbox, as shown in the video above, is an all-in-one jewelry photography and video solution that lets you photograph jewelry photos and 360 videos in just one click using your smartphone.
+It is simple, user-friendly, and convenient; thereby, effortlessly ticking all the boxes when it comes to jewelry photography solutions.

 The GemLightbox has a functional design to meet your needs.

-Forget about your sometimes-wobbly table, the GemLightbox comes with a solid photography table secured through a magnetic system.
+Forget about your wobbly table, the GemLightbox comes with a solid photography table secured through a magnetic system.
 Simply place it inside, put your jewelry items on it and you’re ready to shoot.

 Samsung Galaxy S10